 Main Things to Keep an Eye On

-Between watering cycles, it’s prudent to keep an eye on your Parlor palm’s leaves.
+Keeping an eye on your Parlor palm’s leaves is prudent between watering cycles.
 Are they wilting, turning yellow, or getting brown edges?
-Keep your eye on the topsoil to ensure that your plant is not drying out too much between watering.
-As long as your plant maintains its vibrant, healthy look, then everything should be fine.
+Keep your eye on the topsoil to ensure your plant is not drying out too much between watering.
+If your plant maintains its vibrant, healthy look, everything should be fine.

 For more, see our in-depth guide on where to position Parlor palms in the home for optimal care and Feng Shui benefits.